rediris/infrastrukt/README.md

 LAWYERED, kidding.
 -----

-For information on the licensing for ZURB, please visit this address: http://foundation.zurb.com/about.php (MIT License)
+For information on the licensing for ZURB's Foundation, please visit this address: http://foundation.zurb.com/about.php (MIT License)

 Feel free to do what you want with the theme.
 It'd be nice to see someone create a full website off it!